OmniHD-Scenes: A Next-Generation Multimodal Dataset for Autonomous Driving: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this study, we introduced OmniHD-Scenes, a large-scale multimodal dataset for exploration of the application of multi-view cameras and 4D radar as cost-effective sensors for autonomous driving.
-The dataset comprises 1,501 continuous 30-s clips and more than 450K synchronized frames, which capture complex traffic scenarios across various weather conditions and times, including extreme test cases from closed test sites.
-We presented an advanced 4D annotation pipeline that provides detailed annotations for 200 clips, including more than 514K 3D tracking boxes and static-scene point-cloud segmentation annotations.
-Additionally, we introduced a novel 3D semantic occupancy generation pipeline that automatically creates dense occupancy labels by leveraging the rich annotation data obtained previously.
-Using OmniHD-Scenes, we established benchmarks for 3D object detection and 3D semantic occupancy prediction.
-Comprehensive evaluation of mainstream algorithms elucidated their perception performance under adverse conditions.
-The experimental results demonstrated the potential of 4D-radar applications and are expected to motivate the development of higher-efficiency algorithms.

-In the future, we plan to expand OmniHD-Scenes to facilitate additional tasks and benchmarks, including trajectory prediction, visual grounding, and end-to-end autonomous driving.
+In this study, we introduced OmniHD-Scenes, a large-scale, multimodal dataset featuring multi-view cameras and 4D radar to explore cost-effective sensor solutions for autonomous driving.
+The dataset contains 1,501 clips of complex driving scenarios, including hazardous test cases from closed sites.
+Using an advanced 4D annotation pipeline, we annotated 200 of these clips with over 514,000 3D tracking boxes and static-scene point-cloud segmentation.
+Additionally, we introduced a novel 3D semantic occupancy generation pipeline that automatically creates dense occupancy labels.
+We established benchmarks for 3D object detection and occupancy prediction, with experiments demonstrating the potential of 4D radar in adverse conditions and aiming to inspire more efficient algorithm development.
+In the future, we plan to expand the OmniHD-Scenes dataset to support the development and evaluation of next-generation autonomous driving algorithms.
+Our efforts will be concentrated on the following areas.